albertnev/food-macro-conversor/README.md

 #### v1.0

-- [ ] Select food from incoming external database fetched data.
+- [x] Select food from incoming external database fetched data.
-- [ ] Display selected food macronutrients and information.
+- [x] Display selected food macronutrients and information.
-- [ ] Compare two selected foods.
+- [x] Compare two selected foods.
-- [ ] Conversion between foods selecting one or more macronutrients.
+- [x] Conversion between foods selecting one or more macronutrients.
   - The food amount will be according to the first macronutrient limit reached.

 #### v2.0

-- [ ] Change on demand source to get food data.
+- [x] Change on demand source to get food data: deprecated as now all calls to all sources are made parallel.
 - [ ] Add measurement equivalences in conversion (100g -> 6 tablespoon).
 - [ ] Conversion between more than 2 selected foods to be able to compare.
   - [ ] Highlight the food with overall closer values.